 Given this challenging context, the Integrated Assessment Center and Water Center at the Graham Sustainability Institute are proposing an Integrated Assessment on Great Lakes Water Levels.
 The purpose of the assessment is to develop information, tools, and partnerships to help decision makers address the challenges and opportunities posed by water level variability.
 With a focus on Lakes Michigan-Huron and Erie, including the Lake Huron to Lake Erie corridor, the assessment will identify and evaluate environmentally, politically, socially, and economically feasible adaptive actions and policy options.

-Refer to the Water Levels IA plan for background information and additional details about the project and approach.
+Refer to the Water Levels IA plan (PDF) for background information and additional details about the project and approach.

 Planning Grant Request for Proposals

 An effective IA in this context first requires identifying appropriate localities and partners willing to collaborate.
 To support this work, the Graham Institute will fund up to ten planning grants at a level up to $10,000 each.
 The planning grant work should focus on the feasibility of conducting an interdisciplinary, place-based analysis of options to respond to water level variability that will contribute to the IA.
 Planning grants will last for six months and run concurrently between March and August 2015.
 The schedule is as follows:

 - Deadline for Letters of Intent: January 6, 2015

 - Deadline for Planning Grant Proposals: February 2, 2015